 FLSA Federal Minimum Wage Poster Required

-All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Federal and Federal poster requirements by clicking here .
+Federal All-In-One Labor Poster: Instead of printing dozens of posters, employers can also purchase an all-in-one poster covering all Federal posting requirements by clicking here .

-Other Federal Labor Law Posters 5 PDFS
+Other Federal Labor Law Posters 4 PDFS

-There are an additional eighteen optional and mandatory Federal labor law posters that may be relevant to your business.
+There are an additional 45 optional and mandatory Federal labor law posters that may be relevant to your business.
 Be sure to also print all relevant state labor law posters, as well as all mandatory federal labor law posters.